Is Inhaling Helium Dangerous - How Dangerous is Helium - Balloon Gas Safety

 There is a well-known party trick where people suck gas out of helium balloons to talk funny.
+However, most people don't know how dangerous helium is.
+Inhaling helium is dangerous.

 I admit it -- I’ve done it -- but never again!